On Galois inertial types of elliptic curves over $\mathbb{Q}_\ell$: Inertial types: uniform cases

 \end{enumromanii} \end{enumalph} \end{proposition}

-\begin{proof} We recall from section \ref{sec:3point1} that $\rho_E = \Sp(\chi)$ and $\tau=\Sp(\chi)|_{I_\ell}$ for some quadratic character~$\chi$ of~$W_\ell$.
+\begin{proof} We recall from section \ref{sec:3point1} that $\rho_E = \Sp(\chi)$ and $\tau=\tau_E=\Sp(\chi)|_{I_p}$ for some quadratic character~$\chi$ of~$W_p$.

-In part (a), we have $\NE = \cond(\tau) = \ell$ and by the conductor formula~\eqref{E:condSS} it follows that $\chi$ is unramified; in this case,
+In part (a), we have $\NE = \cond(\tau) = p$ and by the conductor formula~\eqref{E:condSS} it follows that $\chi$ is unramified; in this case,

 We turn to part (b).
-We have $\ell^2 \mid \NE$, and formula~\eqref{E:condSS} gives $\NE = \cond(\tau) = \ell^{2m}$, so $\chi$ is ramified with $\cond(\chi) = \ell^m$.
-If $\ell \geq 3$, then any quadratic character $\chi\colon W_\ell \to \C^\times$ has conductor~$\ell$ and satisfies $\chi|_{I_\ell} = \epschar{\ell}$.
-Thus $\NE=\ell^2$, and $\tau \simeq \tauspnew{\ell} \otimes \epschar{\ell}$, proving~(i).
-Otherwise, we have $\ell = 2$, and we conclude similarly, as in Lemma~\ref{L:e=2}: we have $\chi|_{I_\ell} = \epschar{-4},\epschar{\pm 8}$ of conductors $2^2,2^3$, proving~(ii). \end{proof}
+We have $p^2 \mid \NE$, and formula~\eqref{E:condSS} gives $\NE = \cond(\tau) = p^{2m}$, so $\chi$ is ramified with $\cond(\chi) = p^m$.
+If $p \geq 3$, then any quadratic character $\chi\colon W_p \to \C^\times$ has conductor~$p$ and satisfies $\chi|_{I_p} = \epschar{p}$.
+Thus $\NE=p^2$, and $\tau \simeq \tauspnew{p} \otimes \epschar{p}$, proving~(i).
+Otherwise, we have $p = 2$, and we conclude similarly, as in Lemma~\ref{L:e=2}: we have $\chi|_{I_p} = \epschar{-4},\epschar{\pm 8}$ of conductors $2^2,2^3$, proving~(ii). \end{proof}

-\subsection{Inertial types for \texorpdfstring{$\ell \geq 5$}{ellgeq5}}
+\subsection{Inertial types for \texorpdfstring{$p \geq 5$}{ellgeq5}}

 The preceding section treated all cases of potentially multiplicative reduction, so for the rest of this paper we turn to the case of potentially good reduction.
 In particular, $N=0$.
-Here we treat the case $\ell \geq 5$ where the results are uniform.
+Here we treat the case $p \geq 5$.

-\begin{proposition} Let $\ell \geq 5$.
-Let $E/\Q_\ell$ be an elliptic curve with additive potentially good reduction, semistability defect $e \geq 3$, and inertial type $\tau$.
-Then the following statements hold. \begin{enumalph} \item If $e \mid (\ell-1)$, then $\tau \simeq \tauPSnew{\ell}{1,1,e}$ is principal series. \item If $e \mid (\ell+1)$, then $\tau \simeq \tauSCnew{\ell}{u,2,e}$ is supercuspidal. \end{enumalph} \end{proposition} \begin{proof} Lemma~\ref{L:condBound} implies that $\tau$ has conductor $\ell^2$, and Lemma \ref{L:phi} shows that the image of~$\tau$ is cyclic of order $e=3,4,6$.
-From the classification in Proposition \ref{prop:non-prim-inert-type}, $\tau$ is reducible with finite image, hence it is either principal series or nonexceptional supercuspidal induced from the unramified quadratic extension $K=\Q_{\ell^2}$ of~$\Q_\ell$.
+\begin{proposition} Let $p \geq 5$.
+Let $E$ be an elliptic curve over $\Q_p$ with additive potentially good reduction, semistability defect $e \geq 3$, and inertial type $\tau$.
+Then the following statements hold. \begin{enumalph} \item If $e \mid (p-1)$, then $\tau \simeq \tauPSnew{p}{1,1,e}$ is principal series. \item If $e \mid (p+1)$, then $\tau \simeq \tauSCnew{p}{u,2,e}$ is supercuspidal. \end{enumalph} \end{proposition} \begin{proof} Lemma~\ref{L:condBound} implies that $\tau$ has conductor $p^2$, and Lemma \ref{L:phi} shows that the image of~$\tau$ is cyclic of order $e=3,4,6$.
+From the classification in Proposition \ref{prop:non-prim-inert-type}, $\tau$ is reducible with finite image, hence it is either principal series or nonexceptional supercuspidal induced from the unramified quadratic extension $K=\Q_{p^2}$ of~$\Q_p$.